Drones are great toys. RC quadcopters allow you to take pictures from a view beyond your reach or compete with other players.

 If you’re like most flyers, you probably hate the short flight times associated with RC quadcopters.
+Despite what most advertisements say, the actual battery life is usually just half of what is advertised.
 After all, the average model only gets about 7 minutes of flight time.

 As you can imagine, flying your drone in windy conditions will drain the battery life more quickly.
 That’s because the drone uses more power to stay in the air.
 Flying in less windy conditions will eliminate this problem.

 Are you an aggressive flyer?
 If so, then you’re going to experience lower flight times than someone who flies more conservatively.
 By “aggressive”, I mean suddenly changing directions, doing flips, or flying very fast.

 Did you know that recording aerial footage drains your drone's battery more quickly?
 Look at the Syma X8C as an example.
 When recording it can fly for about 7 minutes, but without recording it operates for 10 minutes.

 A great way to extend your flight time is to decrease the weight of your quadcopter.
 You can do this by removing the drone prop guards and camera.
 If you're building a drone, go with the lightest frame possible.
 It will help you fly longer.

 Water's another element that you would not want on your drone.
 You might not fly your drone in the rain, but humid weather is also a big no-no. The precipitation in the atmosphere that you might not feel can damage the motors and the battery.

 The Syma X5C is one of the top-selling RC drones on Amazon.
 It has a flight time of about seven minutes.
 If you compare it to similarly priced drones, you’ll find the flight times to be about the same.